-Anticipated Reverse Stock Split
+Reverse Stock Split

 In order to list our common stock on The NASDAQ Capital Market in connection with this offering, our common stock will be required to satisfy the initial listing standards of the NASDAQ Capital Market, which including among others, that we have stockholders' equity of at least \$5.0 million, a market value of unrestricted publicly held shares of at least \$15.0 million, at least 1.0 million unrestricted publicly held shares, at least 300 unrestricted round lot stockholders, at least three market makers and a bid price of at least \$4.00 per share, or, collectively, the NASDAQ Listing Requirements.
-On November 24, 2020, the last reported sale price of our common stock as reported on the OTCQB was \$1.12 per share.
-Accordingly, we anticipate we will need to effectuate a reverse stock split of our common stock in order to satisfy the NASDAQ Listing Requirements.
-On November 17, 2020, our stockholders approved a reverse stock split at a ratio of between 1-for-3 and 1-for-40, inclusive, such ratio to be determined at the discretion of our board of directors.
-Our board of directors has not yet determined to proceed with a reverse stock split at any particular ratio.
+On December 24, 2020, the last reported sale price of our common stock as reported on the OTCQB was \$0.72 per share (without giving effect to the 1-for-16 reverse stock split described herein).
+Accordingly, on December 23, 2020, we effectuated a 1-for-16 reverse stock split of our common stock in order to satisfy the bid price component of the NASDAQ Listing Requirements.